 Keep in mind that not all customers have the same behavior, so you should be attentive to all channels.

-You need to know as much as possible about the interests of each of your leads and determine how close they are to taking out insurance with you.
-To do this, you must be able to detect what attracts them most about the insurance, what disadvantages they find… This will allow you to determine which leads you should pay more attention to (those most likely to take out the policy) and which leads you need to be more patient with and continue nurturing so that they can move on to the next stage.
+It is time to learn as much as possible about the interests of each of your leads and determine how close they are to taking out insurance with you.
+To do this, you must be able to detect what attracts them most about the insurance, what disadvantages they find… This will allow you to determine which leads you should pay more attention to (those that are more likely to contract) and which leads you have to be more patient with and continue to nurture so that they can advance to the next stage.

 The last stage of the funnel is the one in which the lead has become a customer.
-Even if it reaches the end of this funnel and we can consider it a success, it would be interesting to consider future cross-selling strategies.
+Although it reaches the end of this funnel and we can consider it a success, it would be interesting to consider future cross-selling strategies to retain customers, being the ambassadors of our brand.

 Share customer testimonials